damonwindsor97/provideapi.dev/README.md

 ### Sometime down the line...
 * I will implement a very simple Front-End for those with Admin permissions to POST, PUT & DELETE data easily.
 * A Discord Bot to display data with
-* Connection to Respawn/EA API to auto detect updates
+* Connection to a game update API to auto-change some products "isUpdating" value